ckuelker/quick-guide-en-us/Dev/License/check-github-license.md

 ---

-The web site <https://github.com> usually displays the license next to a git repository.
+The website <https://github.com> usually shows the license next to a git repository.
 Sometimes this information shows "other" and the license is not known to _github.com_.
 This document briefly describes how _github.com_ detects licenses and how to verify (**without guarantee**) that a project license is